OpenSwitchNOS/openswitch-ops/docs/layer3_interface_cli.md

 `[no] vrf attach <vrf-name>`

 #### Description
-The command attaches/detaches an interface to/from a VRF.
+Attach/detach an interface to/from a VRF.

 #### Authority
 Admin.